aeolus-wind/CarND-Advanced-Lane-Lines/writeup.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature is found on lines 129 with the function radius_curvature in the file find_lanelines.py and the position of the vehicle with respect to center is found  on line 230 with the function distance_from_center_lane.
+The radius of curvature is found on lines 129 with the function radius_curvature in the file find_lanelines.py and the position of the vehicle with respect to center is found  on line 167 with the function distance_from_center_lane.

 The radius of curvature function probably applies the fact that locally, parabolas are like circles.
 Thus, you can approximate the distance to the center of a circle given the constants in a parabola by taking a variable circle and picking the radius which minimizes the error between the circle and the parobolic region it touches.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The parobolic lanes are mapped back down into the original space in lines 159 and 160 of the file test_pipeline.py.
+The parobolic lanes are mapped back down into the original space in lines 118 of the file test_pipeline.py.

 ![alt text][image7]